davidpmccormick/davidpmccormick.github.io/_posts/2014-02-11-transition-linear-gradients.md

 title: Transitioning background-image gradients
 ---

 It turns out that you can't transition the CSS background-image property between two gradients.
-A simple hack is to set a gradient as a semi-transparent mask, and transition the `background-color` property instead.
+A simple workaraound is to set a background-image gradient as a semi-transparent mask, and transition the `background-color` property instead.

 Using Compass, this looks something like: